lotabout/write-a-C-interpreter/tutorial/en/3-Lexer.md

 ```

 The Compiler can be treated as a transformer that transform C source code into
 assembly.
-In this sense, lexer can parser are transformers as well: Lexer
+In this sense, lexer and parser are transformers as well: Lexer
 takes C source code as input and output token stream; Parser will consume the
 token stream and generate assembly code.